lesaux/monitoring-stack/README.md

 ================

 An all in one highly availlable haproxy/graphite/sensu deployment.
 The provided example requires 6 boxes.
 It should work on either redhat family or ubuntu distros.
 I have only tested CentOS6, OEL6 and Ubuntu14.
+Keep in mind that you need a fairly powerful desktop to deploy this stack.
 An equivalent single box deployment is availlable at https://github.com/lesaux/monitoring-stack-standalone

 ## Installation